kow-k/HDP-spell-sound-analyzer/README.md

-# HDP sound-spell analysis
+# HDP spell-sound (association) analysis

-Data and scripts for analysis used for "Exploring structures of English sound and spelling using HDP" presented in JCSS41/2024
+Data and scripts for analysis used for "Unsupervised extraction of sound and spelling patterns for English words using HDP" to be presented in JCSS41/2024

 # Data